Advancing aviation, keeping the skies safe

 We value diversity and strive to create a positive and friendly working environment where everybody is encouraged to make the most of their potential.

 You can find out more about working at NATS in our Careers section.

-In the UK, we provide air traffic services at 13 airports (including Heathrow) and manage all UK upper airspace from our two air traffic control centres located at Swanwick in Hampshire and Prestwick in Ayrshire.
+In the UK, we provide air traffic services at 15 airports and manage all UK upper airspace from our two air traffic control centres located at Swanwick in Hampshire and Prestwick in Ayrshire.

 All airspace around the world is divided into Flight Information Regions (FIRs).
 Each FIR is managed by a controlling authority that ensures air traffic services are provided to the aircraft flying within it.
 The CAA is the controlling authority for the UK and NATS provides air traffic services for them.

 UK Airspace is divided into three FIRs; London, Scottish and Shanwick Oceanic.
 The London FIR covers England and Wales.
 The Scottish FIR covers Scotland and Northern Ireland.
 The Shanwick Oceanic FIR covers a region of airspace totalling 700,000 square miles over the North East Atlantic.

 We manage all upper airspace within these FIRs and pre-covid a typical day would see around 7,000 aircraft flying in UK skies.
 These include leisure, commercial, cargo and military aircraft.
 Find out more in our Airspace section.

 In 2020 we celebrated 100 years of Air Traffic Control (ATC).
 Growing from humble beginnings using lamps for signals to a globally connected digital network, ATC has revolutionised the aviation industry.